When it comes to propane and keeping your family and North Carolina home safe, your nose knows best!

 If you smell that rotten-egg smell in your home, don’t panic.
 Act quickly and follow these instructions and precautions.

-If your home has any kind of a fuel-burning appliance (anything that uses propane, for example, or fireplaces) or an attached garage, you must install carbon monoxide detectors on every level of your home and outside all bedrooms.
-Test them twice a year when we switch to or from Daylight Savings Time and replace the batteries each time.
-Carbon monoxide detectors must be replaced every five years.
+If your home has any fuel-burning appliance (like a propane range or gas log) or an attached garage, you must install carbon monoxide (CO) detectors on every level of your home and outside all bedrooms.
+Test them twice a year and replace the batteries each time.
+CO detectors must be replaced every five years.